Also Cool's Vans Warped Tour 2026 Top Picks: Oxymorrons, From First to Last, Sace6 And More

 Building on this musical trust fall, Gus Englehorn took the stage, accompanied by his wife and bandmate Estée Prada.
 Having caught the duo earlier on this tour in Gaspésie, their Project Nowhere performance felt more intimate, with the audience hanging on attentively to Englehorn’s folkloric lyrics.
 Leading us through the tales of Englehorn’s latest offering The Hornbook, the pair’s tender take on their garage rock repertoire was a welcomed easing-in to the festival weekend ahead.

-Ribbon Skirt, by Malaika Astorga
+Ribbon Skirt by Malaika Astorga

 Ribbon Skirt tied the bow on the Also Cool Project Nowhere showcase with their laser focused, newfound grit.
 Falling on the eve of their Pensacola EP release, the band was fully charged and maneuvered poetically about the former autobody garage floor as if they were back on stage at Massey Hall for the Polaris Prize.
 Zigzagging amongst her bandmates and into the crowd, singer-guitarist Tashiina Buswa jumped up and down with fans, excitedly singing the lyrics of “Off Rez” and “Look What You Did” face to face.
 Having followed the band since day one, our hearts were full when Ribbon Skirt were summoned back for an encore, performing a lively cover of “New Town” by Scottish post-punk band Life Without Buildings to a thrilled audience of listeners old and new.